ionut-gavris/bower-itm-adminlte-style/README.md

 # README #

 This repository contains a bower module.
-It contains CSS for DataTables general configuration created by IT-Maniax Team.
+It contains CSS for DataTables and AdminLTE general configuration created by IT-Maniax Team.

 ***